 Joseph slides the door shut with a slam.
 “I warn you woman!
 Don’t talk to me that way, or I’ll . . .
 I’ll . . .”

 “You’ll nothing, you old blowhard.
 Come over here and see if you can get one of these mangy cows to give us some milk.”

 Grumbling, Joseph hunts up a stool and a pail, and begins milking one of the cows.
 Mary swaddles the child in her head cloth, cooing and singing.

-Twelve nights later, still imposing on their host’s hospitality for the sake of the newborn, Joseph watches three dark figures come down the alley toward the stable.
+Twelve days later, still imposing on their host’s hospitality for the sake of the newborn, Joseph watches three dark figures come down the alley toward the stable.
 Because of their strange clothing and their retinue of camels and donkeys, Joseph greets them warily.

 One of the three, a short, wiry man with large eyes, says, “Good evening, my good man.
 We’ve come to see the baby, the Messiar—Messiar, I didn’t even kiss her!”
 The small man rolls his eyes, squats into a duck walk, and turns circles in the alley, fingering an invisible object that seemingly dangles from his mouth.

 Joseph, wondering how this strange little man could know of the demon child, says, “What are you talking about?”

 “Look, your excellency, we’re maguses.
 You know, wise guys from the East.
 Famed in song and story.
 We predict the future, follow the odd star, you know, like that.”
 Melchior frames his face with his hands and bats his eyelashes at Joseph.